Nebraska Legislature

 The Nebraska Legislature (also called the Unicameral) is the legislature of the U.S. state of Nebraska.
 The Legislature meets at the Nebraska State Capitol in Lincoln.
-With 49 members, known as "senators", the Nebraska Legislature is the smallest state legislature of any U.S. state.
+With 49 members, known as "senators", the Nebraska Legislature is the smallest U.S. state legislature.
+A total of 25 members is required for a majority; however, in order to overcome a filibuster, a two-thirds vote of all members is required, which takes 33 votes.